 Trek through Eucalypt forests with native rosemary, cushion plants and wild flowers.
 Then view the mighty limestone Apostles from the Gables Lookout, one of Australia’s highest cliff-top vistas.

 A trek not to be missed!

-The funds that you raise in your Gutsy Challenge will help support the Innovation Fund grant which provides researchers with the opportunity to conduct ground-breaking research in areas that have not been studied before.
+The funds that you raise in your Gutsy Challenge will help support the Innovation Grant which provides researchers with the opportunity to conduct ground-breaking research in areas that have not been studied before.
 It is an important early step in the process to develop new clinical trials and improve treatment options for GI cancer patients.

 FUNDRAISING TARGET: $750

 $2,150 per person.

 Inclusions: transfers from Melbourne CBD to start of walk, 3-nights’ accommodation at a luxury eco-lodge, all meals, non-alcoholic drinks, park entrance fees, tour guide, use of a day pack, gaiters, poles, and waterproof jacket if necessary.

 Exclusions: Travel insurance, alcoholic beverages, other personal expenses, scenic helicopter flight (optional add on).

 Twelve Apostles Walking Lodge in Johanna is a forest-hugged refuge three hours from Melbourne.